GoogleCloudPlatform/ops-agent/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

   - [ ] Integration tests have been added/modified and passed for this PR.
 - Documentation
   - [ ] This PR introduces no user visible changes.
-  - [ ] This PR introduces 3rd party app support change, and the related doc changes have been made in the `metadata.yaml` files.
-  - [ ] This PR introduces user visible changes that require direct collaboration with tech writers in the internal code base separately.
+  - [ ] This PR introduces user visible changes and the corresponding documentation change has been made.